truhlikfredy/imgurDownloader2015/README.md

 Will download give gallery into temporary folder and display it using **comix**.
 This is good when somebody wants to just watch the images outside web-browser.

-It's benificial for:
+It's beneficial for:
 - Low resources computers and galleries witch very large images (build in image viewers are more efficient to view images than web browsers).
-- Somebody with limited or problematic internet access (preloads whole content).
+- Somebody with limited or problematic internet access (pre-loads whole content).
 - Somebody who hates imgur UI and wants to view images outside their website.